golioth/docs/docs/getting-started/getting-started.md

 ### Cloud Side

-From over-the-air (OTA) firmare updates, to remote procedure calls (RPC) and device fleet settings, to device-to-cloud time series data and bidirectional state data, we've already built the management tools you need.
+From over-the-air (OTA) firmware updates, to remote procedure calls (RPC) and device fleet settings, to device-to-cloud time series data and bidirectional state data, we've already built the management tools you need.
 Our data-routing features ensure your data can go where you need it, whether that's AWS, Azure,